 The Company, BPLC and BBPLC also have been named as defendants, along with four current and former BPLC officers and directors, in a proposed securities class action pending in the SDNY in connection with BBPLC's role as a contributor panel bank to LIBOR.
 The complaint principally alleges that BPLC's Annual Reports on Form 20-F for the years 2006-2011 contained misstatements and omissions concerning (among other things) its compliance with its operational risk management processes and certain laws and regulations.
-The complaint also alleges that BBPLC's daily US Dollar LIBOR submissions themselves constituted false statements in violation of US securities law.
-The complaint is brought on behalf of a proposed class consisting of all persons or entities (other than defendants) who purchased BPLC-sponsored American Depositary Receipts on an American securities exchange between July 10, 2007 and June 27, 2012.
-The complaint asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.
+The complaint also alleged that BBPLC's daily US Dollar LIBOR submissions constituted false statements in violation of US securities law.
+The complaint was brought on behalf of a proposed class consisting of all persons or entities that purchased BPLC-sponsored American Depositary Receipts on an American securities exchange between July 10, 2007 and June 27, 2012.
+The complaint asserts claims under Sections 10(b)